oblac/jodd-site/doc/madvoc/4+results.md

 ### Dispatcher result ('dispatch')

 Servlet dispatched is the default result type.
-This result type handler appends \'jsp\' extension to result path to build the page name.
+In short, this result finds the closest JSP that match result path and then forwards to it.

-If this page is not found, dispatcher result type handler will start removing one word from the result path starting from the end (that is not including the extension), until the page is found.
+Remember when we said that result path is not just a simple string, but it always has two parts: action path and result value?
+Dispatcher result uses this to find matching JSP.
+It first start with full action path with or without result path.
+If JSP page is not found, the action path is shorten (by removing word after the last dot) and the same check goes on again.

-The hello world example:
+It will be much clearer when you see the following example:

 ~~~~~ java
     @MadvocAction